Elizabeth-Raju/WinLog-Intelligence/README.md

 **Anomaly Detection & Incident Reporting for Windows Event Logs**

-An end-to-end ML pipeline that ingests Windows Event Log CSV exports, trains an unsupervised PyTorch Autoencoder to learn normal behaviour, flags anomalies by reconstruction error, and generates a structured incident report with AI-written narrative sections (Flan-T5).
+An end-to-end DL pipeline that ingests Windows Event Log CSV exports, trains an unsupervised PyTorch Autoencoder to learn normal behaviour, flags anomalies by reconstruction error, and generates a structured incident report with AI-written narrative sections (Flan-T5).

 ---